-REC 8: AADK should further strengthen 2019 AADK Nove 4) Ong will b imple Mana real-t (by I 5) For / will b revier team meet 6) Loca will b annu moni recor 2020 7) AAD contr the o capac comp frequ Finar (by A Note: to the ext to participate i together with . such visits will AADK's Prog with the annu approach is be and extraordin monitoring vis I will similarly be updated (by imber 2019). inig risk monitoring at project level to enhanced through the imentation of AAI's new Contract (gement System, which includes a time risk management component becember 2020).
-AADK's HUM programme, risks to monitored in real time and wed regularly at all levels - project meetings, management committee (ings (by November 2019). partners' capacity building needs to esystematically addressed during all partnership visits and financial toring visits, as mentioned under namendation 3, (by December 1).
-K will recruit two additional oldlers with an eye to strengthening granisation's financial monitoring tity, thereby ensuring future oliance with the minimum ency stipulated in AADK's acial Policy & Procedures Manual ugust 2019). stent possible, AADK will continue in joint financial monitoring visits AAI Internal Audit.
-Alternatively, be carried out together with ramme Managers, in connection I partnership visits.
-As a risk-based ing applied, however, additional ary stand-alone financial its may also be required.
-7) gives us tools to focus even more on potential risks and their mitigation.
-Meeting structures continues however now in a digital manner instead of F2F.
-AADK's new Partnership Policy will define all responsibilities in relation to partnership management, including how AADK shall engage with AACOs concerning their application of relevant partnership guidelines, including in relation to capacity building of local partners.
+REC 8: AADK should further strengthen the Board Finance and Audit Committee and 2019 ААДК (by December 2020).
+5) For AADK's HUM programme, risks will be monitored in real time and reviewed regularly at all levels - project team meetings, management committee meetings and steering committee meetings (by November 2019).
+6) Local partners' capacity building needs will be systematically addressed during annual partnership visits and financial monitoring visits, as mentioned under recommendation 3, (by December 2020).
+7) AADK will recruit two additional controllers with an eye to strengthening the organisation's financial monitoring capacity, thereby ensuring future compliance with the minimum frequency stipulated in AADK's Financial Policy & Procedures Manual (by August 2019).
+Note: to the extent possible, AADK will continue to participate in joint financial monitoring visits together with AAI Internal Audit.
+Alternatively, such visits will be carried out together with AADK's Programme Managers, in connection with the annual partnership visits.
+As a risk-based approach is being applied, however, additional and extraordinary stand-alone financial monitoring visits may also be required.
+AADK agrees with this recommendation.
+7) AADK shall engage with AACOs concerning their application of relevant partnership guidelines, including in relation to capacity building of local partners.
 Systematic follow-up on issues related to partnership management, e.g. capacity building, is built into the standard TOR for AADK's partnership visits.
 Due to COVID-19, however, physical partnership visits have not been carried out since March 2020 and are unlikely to resume before Q3 or Q4 2021 or at an even later stage.
 In the meantime, partnership-related issues will be discussed in digital meetings with AACOs.
 Recruitment of two additional controllers has been carried out and three financial monitoring visits were conducted in 2019.
-Due to COVID-19, further physical financial monitoring visits were conducted in 2019.
-Due to COVID-19, further physical financial monitoring visits were conducted in 2019.
-Due to COVID-19, further physical financial monitoring visits were conducted in 2019.
-Due to COVID-19, further physical financial monitoring visits were conducted in 2019.
-Due to COVID-19, further physical financial monitoring visits seed to the basis of an updated risk assessment. he Board Finance and Audit Committee and he AADK Finance Team, specifically with a Director:
+Due to COVID-19, further physical financial monitoring visits have been precluded during 2020, but AADK has engaged with an external consultant to carry out two remote (desk-top) financial monitoring visits, selected on the basis of an updated risk assessment. the AADK Finance Team, specifically with a view to support the implementation and Director: